tlevine/occupar/readme.md

 We could also test the same relationship with the larger and more general [Occupy Research General Survey](http://www.occupyresearch.net/orgs/).
-It contains questions similar to the ones from the OccuPAR questionnaire that we used as indicators of life stress, perception of activism and participation in activism, but it has more responses from a wider movement.
+It contains questions similar to the ones from the OccuPAR questionnaire that we used as indicators of external stress, perception of activism and participation in activism, but it has more responses from a wider movement.

 ## Relevance
 The conclusion of this study can be applied to the marketing surrounding activism.
-Aside from trying to influence people's perception of the value of activism, marketing should consider activists' life stresses.
+Aside from trying to influence people's perception of the value of activism, marketing should consider activists' external stresses.

-People who are trying to recruit and sustain activists should focus on people with fewer life stresses or should provide support to current and potential activists who have more life stresses.
+People who are trying to recruit and sustain activists should focus on people with fewer external stresses or should provide support to current and potential activists who have more external stresses.

-People who are trying to suppress activism should focus on people with more life stresses or should try to make the lives of potential and current activists more stressful.
+People who are trying to suppress activism should focus on people with more external stresses or should try to make the lives of potential and current activists more stressful.

 ## The research team